 NMR has two types of memberships, institutional membership and individual membership.

-Institutional Membership is open for institutions wanting to support the work of NMR.
+Two tiers of membership are open for institutions wanting to support the work of NMR: Institutional Membership (300 euros/year) and Key Supporter (1500 euros/year).
 This support enables the NMR to run the Nordic Journal of Migration Research and other activities.
-In exchanged for our gratitude, these institutions are displayed on our webpage, in our conferences and in our journal.
+To show our appreciation, supporting institutions are displayed on our webpage, in our conferences and in our journal.

 Individual membership is biannual and acquired when participating in our conference, the Nordic Migration Research Conference, as a paying participant.